 Books relating to human rights on a library shelf

-Whether you are looking to learn more about your legal options inside and outside Ontario’s human rights system, preparing to file a human rights application, or are getting ready for a mediation or hearing, this How-to Guide is here with information, explanations, tips and links to help you.
+Whether you are looking to learn more about your legal options inside and outside Ontario’s human rights system, preparing to file a human rights application, or are getting ready for a mediation or hearing, our How-to Guides have information, explanations, tips and links to help you.

 These thirty (30) self-help guides have been created and posted to help you better understand the various legal topics that can arise in a proceeding at the Human Rights Tribunal of Ontario (HRTO).
 The legal issues and topics covered under the Human Rights Code (Code) are wide and varied and range over the entire life of a HRTO case – from even before you file an application at the HRTO to long after you have received a HRTO decision that finally decides your application.